Two Hondas Are Better Than One! - Tuesday, May 20, 2003 at 08:35

 To increase cornering clearance and banking angle, the engine's width has been reduced at the crankshaft.
 First, the starter gear was moved to the right, which allowed the ACG to move further inboard.
 This produced a 3 degree increase in bank angle for each side with an ample cornering clearance at racing speeds.

 The engine was also shortened, allowing the swingarm to be lengthened and moving both engine and rider forward, closer to the steering head and the machine's centre of mass for quicker, more responsive manoeuvring and sharper cornering control.
+As it has for the VTR1000 SP-2 and many other bikes, Honda Racing Corporation (HRC) is releasing an extensive range of specialised racing parts for the CBR600RR.

 This complete racing kit includes engine, chassis, suspension and body parts designed for stronger power, lighter weight, sharper handling and better aerodynamics.